Explicit coverings of families of elliptic surfaces by squares of curves: The construction in terms of moduli spaces

 \begin{proof} The ramification means that one or two pairs of $\tD_4$ fibres coalesce and therefore become a smooth fibre, so we have one $\tD_4$ and nine $\tA_1$ fibres, resp.~12 $\tA_1$ fibres, in the two cases.
 The result follows from \cite[Lemma III.4.6 (a)]{miranda}. \end{proof}

 \begin{remark} Our primary concern in this paper is with the case $n = 3$.
-Nevertheless we mention that in the case $n = 4$ we may obtain rank $2$, and thus Picard number $16$, by requiring an additional ramification point of type $(2,2)$.
-It turns out that these surfaces are $2$-isogenous to double covers of $\P^2$ branched along six lines.
-In the cases $n > 4$ we cannot obtain a K3 surface from this construction, but we do obtain some interesting elliptic surfaces.
+Nevertheless we mention that in the case $n = 4$ we may obtain Mordell-Weil rank $2$, and thus Picard number $16$, by requiring an additional ramification point of type $(2,2)$.
+It turns out that these surfaces admit $4$-isogenies to double covers of $\P^2$ branched along six lines which are the composition of two quotients by van Geemen-Sarti involutions: see Proposition~\ref{prop:n-4-already-known}.
+When $n > 4$ we cannot obtain a K3 surface from this construction, but we do obtain some interesting elliptic surfaces.
 These will be described in Definition \ref{def:higher-moduli} and a basic property given in Proposition \ref{prop:birat-moduli}.
 Unfortunately they do not appear to admit correspondences to K3 surfaces. \end{remark}

-Note in particular that we have a partition of the $\tA_1$ fibres into three sets of $3$ according to the fibres of $\E_p$ above which they lie.
-Thus we have constructed a map $\kappa:\M'_3 \to \M'_{K,1}$:
+Note in particular that we have a partition of the $\tA_1$ fibres into three sets of $3$ according to the fibres of $\E_p$ above which they lie (cf.~Remark \ref{rem:partition-a1}).
+Thus we have constructed a map $\kappa:\M'_3 \to \M'_{K,1}$ (Definition~\ref{def:mk1}):